 We have a strong track record of investing in solutions that work for the long term and that can be taken to scale.

-Our work has supported more than four million people in India, Pakistan, Sri Lanka and Bangladesh.
+Our work has supported 6.6 million people in India, Pakistan, Sri Lanka and Bangladesh.

 2007: At the Future Friendship Cup in Glasgow, The Prince of Wales brings together the India and Pakistan cricket teams for a match that helps launch the British Asian Trust.